oliverhaas/openAbel/docs/transformMethods.rst

 limitation of the method, and the original space state model approxmation has a typical relative error of :math:`10^{-3}` at best -- then it just stops converging with increasing :math:`N`.
 If one ignores several details that makes the method apparently linear :math:`O(N)` computational complexity, so it is implemented here for comparisons.
+More comments in the `remarks <https://openabel.readthedocs.io/en/latest/remarks.html>`_.

 Trapezoidal Rule with End Corrections